Tenno Sho (Spring) Preview, Tips, Runners & Trends

 3. T O Royal (3:14.20) in 2024

 Looking at the future form, is the winner worth following next time out?
 Over the past 10 renewals, if you had followed the winner of the Tenno Sho (Spring) next time out, then you would have backed a total of 1 winner.
-Backing all 7 runners who have been out since their win at SP next time out would have returned an LSP of -2.80.
-See which other runners are being backed today on the racing predictions page.
+Backing all 8 runners who have been out since their win at SP next time out would have returned an LSP of -3.80.
+Remember you can get daily racing predictions from the expert tipsters on the racing predictions page.

-When looking over the past 10 renewals, a time of 3:12.50 was set by Kitasan Black in 2017, which is the quickest time over that period.
-The runner was trained by Hisashi Shimizu and ridden by Yutaka Take.
-The slowest winning time was set in 2020 when Fierement won in a time of 3:16.50, booked to ride was Christophe-Patrice Lemaire by the trainer Takahisa Tezuka.
+When looking over the past 10 renewals, a time of 3:12.50 was set by Kitasan Black in 2017, trained by Hisashi Shimizu and ridden by Yutaka Take, which is the quickest time over that period.
+The slowest winning time was set in 2020 when Fierement won in a time of 3:16.50 for trainer Takahisa Tezuka, who booked Christophe-Patrice Lemaire in the saddle.

 What the expert says...